clembu/.dotfiles/README.md

 It uses [Stow](https://www.gnu.org/software/stow/) to maintain what goes where:

-Each top-level directory in this repo is a "package" containing various configurations, helper scripts, etc.
+Each directory under `stow` and `personal` in this repo is a "package" containing various configurations, helper scripts, etc.

 Stow will "install" those in the `$HOME` directory through symlinks.

+## Note about `personal`

+This is a git submodule containing packages relevant to myself and only myself.
+If you could use one of your own, edit the submodule URL in your fork, if not, just remove it, you're smart.

 ## Getting started